 El Pajaro Community Development Corporation, 23 E. Beach St., Watsonville, CA 95076

-Funding would be used to will be used to acquire commercial equipment and fixtures needed for the kitchen incubator where food production entrepreneurs, women and other economically disadvantaged persons can receive training and technical assistance, and food producers can start-up and expand their businesses in a commercially-equipped, licensed facility.
+Funding would be used to acquire commercial equipment and fixtures needed for the kitchen incubator where food production entrepreneurs, women and other economically disadvantaged persons can receive training and technical assistance, and food producers can start-up and expand their businesses in a commercially-equipped, licensed facility.